centreon/centreon-documentation/en/monitoring/basic-objects/timeperiods.md

 To be able to define the national holiday days and the exceptional closure days, it is necessary to use the exceptions.

 To add an exception, in the **Exceptions** field, click on **Add new entry**.
 For each exceptional day, you will need to define a time period.

+>Use the following syntax to exclude whole days from the supervision: 00:00-00:00.

 The table below shows some possible examples :

 | Day(s)            | Time period             | Meaning                                                   |
 | ----------------- | ----------------------- | --------------------------------------------------------- |